St. Brigid and the coming of spring

 The weather conditions on the day were distinctly wintry this year, but ye have little faith.
 There was a massive storm starting with giant snowflakes and high wind once again pushing the astronomical spring tides onto the land in an unprecedented tidal surge.
 Many said they'd never seen anything like it in their lives, particularly in Cork.

 But the next day was beautiful and the strand was bountiful.
 Plump cloisins, queen scallops and oysters, just plucked off the shores.
 The other unique thing about St. Brigid's feast day is that it is typically associated with one of the biggest spring tides of the year.
 That means a higher high tide and a lower low tide than most others.
 On the low tide they uncover walkways to monastic settlements and islands as well as seafoods that are otherwise below water.
-On the high tide, they cover coastal roads and turns peninsulas into islands.
+On the high tide, they cover coastal roads and turn peninsulas into islands.
 It takes a great deal of vigilance and planning to live here.

 Queen scallops sauteed with garlic and butter.